rackerlabs/otter/doc/getting_started.rst

 Core Concepts
 =============

-Autoscale is an API based tool that enables you to scale your servers up and down in response to variation in load.
+Autoscale is an API based tool that enables you to scale your application by adding or removing servers based on monitoring events, a schedule, or arbitrary webhooks.

 Autoscale functions by linking three services: